Kusnierewicz/Blackjack-game-in-JS/README.md

 ## Game highlights

-* Ace as special card is avalueted as "1" or "11" depends on players final result.
+* Ace as a special card is avalueted as "1" or "11" depending on player final result.
-* Card Deck is generated and then shuffled twice before the start of the game.
+* The Card Deck is generated and then shuffled twice before the start of the game.
 * Player can't get any more cards after he reaches "21" or gets passed it.

 ## Difference vs original rules

 * There is no 2 cards on 2 cards phase.
 Player gets all his cards first, than Dealer gets all his cards next.
 * AI of the dealer is very simple.
 He is drawing next card if his score is below "17".
-Even if player has already lost.
+Even if a player has already lost.

 ### Blacjack Game overview: